 Image credit: @potaddictionsg

-Pot Addiction claims to be the first international buffet restaurant in Singapore that offers BBQ, steamboat and mookata all rolled into one.
-Prices begin from $7.90 for children and $14.90 for adults.
+If you can’t decide if you prefer Korean BBQ or hotpot, Pot Addiction can serve up both for you.
+Prices begin from $8.90++ for children, $14.90++ for seniors/students and $16.90++ for adults.
 The spread of seafood, meat and vegetables is sufficient enough for you to go around a few times without getting tired of the selection.

 Top up $3 for a bowl of mozzarella and nacho cheese, and let it melt on the stove so you’ll get a portion of gooey, molten cheese to dip your meat in.